-There’s just one month left until summer, which means the season of swimming and splashing is near.
+When there’s just one month left until summer, it means the season of swimming and splashing is near.
 But the idea of thwarting your laser therapy hair restoration efforts by submerging in chlorinated water is somewhat alarming.
 After all, you haven’t come all this way just to lose more hair once summer arrives.

 Fortunately, swimming is one activity that hair loss sufferers can fully partake in – with a little precaution, of course.
 First, understand that any pool chemicals or ocean salt poses a threat to your hair health, whether or not you suffer from a hair loss condition.
 These agents tend to make hair feel dry and brittle, which is easily remedied by reducing your swim sessions and practicing routine deep conditioning hair masks.